neil-vqa/data-viz/index.md

 ## Economic Freedom of the World (SEA Edition!)

-Tried a 'Regional' version of the dataset.
+Made a 'Regional' version of the dataset.
 Created using plotly.

 ![econ-sea](econ-free.png)